Everything you need to know to plan a visit to Mtatsminda, including directions for the Tbilisi TV Tower hike.

 The scheme never eventuated, however (something about running water pipes uphill?), and in the late 1930s, a landscaped park was added to the plateau instead.
 Restaurant Funicular was built around this time and for many years served as one of the city’s top eateries.

 In 1972, the most recognisable feature of the city skyline, the Tbilisi TV Tower, was constructed nearby.
-It replaced an older 1950s communications tower, which was transplanted to Gori.
+It replaced an older 1950s communications tower, which was uprooted and transplanted to Gori.

 Then in 2007, a local philanthropist sponsored the construction of Mtatsminda Park, a large amusement complex complete with an 80-metre-high Ferris Wheel.